 The ice rink operates in nearly all weather conditions.
 If it is deemed necessary to close the ice rink, alternative sessions will be offered, subject to availability.
 This is an outdoor event and no refunds will be given due to inclement weather.

 Do I have to pay to spectate?

-All viewing areas and café are free to access.
+All viewing areas and catering areas are free to access.
 So come along and watch your friends and family ice skating and enjoy a cup of frothy hot chocolate or delicious coffee and a seasonal snack.

 What should I wear?

 Suitable outdoor clothing should be worn.
 You may require gloves and we recommend you wear thick socks.
 Gloves and socks are available to purchase at the skate house.